-How to choose the Right Material for your Home?
+2. How to Choose the Right Material for your Home?

 This type of staircase and railing offers a timeless look, pairing beautifully with traditionally styled interiors.
 There are various colors and wood types to suit a range of budgets, including oak, beech, pine, and ash.
 You might want to consider installing stainless steel cable railing with a wood handrail to add a touch of contemporary style to this classic design.

-For a luxury feel to an interior space, glass creates an architectural glamorous vibe.
+For a luxury feel to an interior space, glass creates a glamorous architectural vibe.
 This material allows for an open living area and maximum light entering a space.
 If your goal is to create an impressive and striking feature, this look is the right pick.
 Keep in mind that this option is not the most economical and requires more maintenance.

-How to craft a New Focal Point with Lighting?
+3. How to Craft a New Focal Point with Lighting?

 Staircases are often positioned in the center of properties, affecting how much natural light flows into this area.
 By designing this space with lighting in mind, you can create an alluring centerpiece with natural and artificial light options.